Red Sea Liveaboards

 3 day Mini Safari: Tiran - departing from Sharm

 From London Gatwick and Manchester direct to Hurghada or Sharm.
-A range of other UK airports are also offered for Sharm.
+A range of other UK airports may also be available.
+There are flights from London Gatwick direct to Marsa Alam every Wednesday.
 Please call Regaldive for details.

 Flight duration: 5 - 5½ hours